 By Sophia Hussain and Chere Di Boscio

-What is a serum?
-Many people don’t actually know the answer to this basic beauty question.
-In a nutshell, the molecules in a serum are smaller than those found in a moisturiser, so the product penetrates the skin more deeply.
+Many people don’t actually know why you need a serum; often, they think a skin cream is enough.
+To explain in a nutshell, the molecules in a serum are smaller than those found in a moisturiser, so the product penetrates the skin more deeply.
 For this reason, many serums are targeted at specific skincare problems they can help to solve.

-But don’t think a serum can take the place of a skin cream.
+So, a serum can’t really take the place of a skin cream.
 These products don’t contain emollients, hydrating oils or thickeners which create that rich creamy texture.
 Additionally, serums won’t contain sunscreen ingredients like a daytime moisturiser might.
 So a serum won’t replace your daily or nightly moisturiser, but it will boost your overall skin health when used regularly.

 In fact, regular use is the key here: while you will probably see some improvements immediately, as their antioxidant-rich formula soothes redness and brightens skin, in the long run, if you find the right product for you, you’ll be sure to see signs of damage fade and skin will look and feel healthier and firmer, too!